mycielski/abuseipdb-terminal/README.md

 # abuseipdb-terminal
 Console tool to look up IP addresses in AbuseIPDB.
+Does not require an API key.